julianchrispeels/NoteManagerApp/README.md

 ## Server and database

-For this project, I chose PostgreSQL as the relational database management system (DBMS) and Sequelize, a Node.js-based ORM, for database interactions.
+For this project, I chose PostgreSQL as the relational database management system (RDBMS) and Sequelize, a Node.js-based ORM, for database interactions.

-The database was hosted locally due to issues connecting to a cloud server (Supabase).
-To set it up, you must create the database on a local server and update the following environment variables in the `.env` file: `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER` and `DB_PASSWORD`.
-Apologies for any inconvenience.
+The database is hosted in a cloud server (Supabase).